aashtonnz/date-reformatter/README.md

 2. the month and day are valid (noting leap years).

 Dates are printed in the format `dd <space> Mon <space> yyyy`.
 For example, `03-1-85` is printed as `3 Jan 1985`.

+### Files

+* The application program is in *DateFormatApp.java*.
+* A list of valid dates which should be successfully formatted is in *pass.txt*.
+* *fail.txt* contains a list of invalid dates and input which is not recognised.